William Moorsom: Railway engineer

 In 1845 he was in Ireland working on the Waterford and Kilkenny Railway.
 Of note was a timber viaduct over the River Nore, 85 ft in height and of 200 ft span, at the time the largest of its type in the British Isles.

 Though the design was not used, he won the Prussian government's engineering prize in 1850 for his design for a bridge to cross the Rhine at Cologne on the line from Prussia's Rhine Province to Antwerp in Belgium for the Königlich Preußische und Großherzoglich Hessische Staatseisenbahn (K.P.u.G.H.St.E.).

 For the next four years there was a general retraction of the industry and in 1852 Moorsom became involved with the Britannia and Baltimore Mining Company to prospect for and mine gold in the United Kingdom.
 Although some gold was produced it was not enough to make the company viable.
 During this period he was appointed engineer to the Cromford and High Peak Railway which was in deep financial difficulty.
 In 1857 the Stockport, Disley and Whaley Bridge Railway was opened, with a proposal to link with the Cromford line.
 Plans were laid to capitalise on this by substantially improving the line.
 The necessary funds were not forthcoming, however, and there was opposition from other railway companies.
 The C&HPR and Moorsom parted company in about 1856.

-Over the years Moorsom had gained the reputation of taking on too many projects, and some of his surveys were also found wanting.
-He was frequently replaced by other engineers, and found it difficult to obtain work.
-In 1856 he was asked to survey the railway from Kandy to Colombo Ceylon (Sri Lanka).
-Under pressure to complete the work before the rainy season, he began early in January, and presented his report in May, and part of the work proved to be faulty.